 At H/K/B, we understand that deciding to reduce the size of your breasts is not to be taken lightly.
 You need to feel 100% confident that your surgeon has the skill and expertise to take good care of you.
 We are known experts in all types of breast surgery, and our fully accredited surgical facility is located in a beautiful wooded area to help you relax and feel comfortable.

-Our nurses are certified in advanced cardiac life support, and we use board-certified anesthesiologists.
+Our nurses are certified in advanced cardiac life support, and we use advanced anesthesia providers.
 This is the gold standard and is beyond the requirements of accreditation and certification.
 You deserve nothing less than the best.

 We also provide Vectra 3D Imaging so that you can see a three-dimensional picture of how your breasts will look after your reduction.
 This is an excellent way for you to choose the size you wish your breasts to be.
 The technology also visually communicates to your surgeon how you want to look after your procedure.

 What can a breast reduction do for me?

 A breast reduction will provide you with smaller breasts in the size you prefer.
 Not only will this surgery improve your posture, reduce back/neck/shoulder pain, and allow you to be more active comfortably, but it will also give you a more proportional figure.
 Dresses will especially fit better because the top and bottom of your body will be more balanced.

 What can I expect during a breast reduction?

 Breast reduction is an outpatient procedure that is performed under general anesthesia or a local anesthetic with IV sedation.
 Most of these surgeries require 2-3 hours to complete.